shipshapecode/website-nuxt/content/blog/posts/2022-06-23-welcome-to-shepherd-10.md

 	<!-- etc.. -->
 </button>
 ```

-In the tour, let's say we want a Step to eventually attach to `oranges`.
+In the tour, let's say we want a Step to eventually attach to `.oranges`.
 Let's configure the callback to select it by its class name.
 ```html
 <!-- Sometimes will be on the DOM, not always -->
 <a class="oranges">oranges</a>